bc319IC/Hangman/README.md

 - milestone_3.py

-checking if the guess character is in the word.
+Checking if the guess character is in the word.

+- milestone_4.py

+Implementation of the Hangman class which takes in a word list to start the game.

 ## License Information
 Template provided by AiCore